AutoIDM/tap-clickup/README.md

     * This is a personal token, it's fine to use a personal token as this tap is only for the business that's using the data.

 ## Clickup Replication
-Incremental Replication keys are available for Tasks.
-The Task uses the updated at field as [documented in the tasks section](https://clickup.com/apiv1) of the api.

 Start Date is used for the initial updated at value for the updated at field with tasks.

 Let's say that you only want tasks that have been updated in the last year.
 To accomplish this you would pass in a start date of the first of this year!